UN Relief & Works Agency (UNRWA): History & Overview

 The UNRWA endured repeated scrutiny during Operation Protective Edge due to a lack of oversight of its facilities.
 On three separate occasions, Hamas rockets and guns were found stored in UNRWA-designated schools, and these weapons were returned to Hamas militants.
 The UNRWA condemned this discovery but did not comment on Hamas members firing rockets from its schools, parking lots, hospitals, and residential areas.
 On July 30, 2014, IDF troops discovered a terror tunnel that had been dug, beginning in a UNRWA medical clinic in Eastern Khan Younis.
 While inspecting the surrounding area, Hamas operatives detonated twelve explosive devices that had been hidden in the walls of the medical facility, killing three Israeli soldiers.
 Hamas exploits the UNRWA buildings for terror purposes regularly.

 Accusations of corruption within the UNRWA are not new: in 2009, the UN halted aid to Gaza because Hamas “police” were stealing the materials.
 According to a 2006 letter written to Condoleezza Rice from Congressmen Mark Kirk and Steven Rothman, “After an exhaustive review of the UN’s own audit, it is clear UNRWA is wrought by mismanagement, ineffective policies, and failure to secure its finances.
 We must upgrade UNRWA’s financial controls, management and enforcement of US law that bars any taxpayer dollars from supporting terrorists”.
-A reform program to address these widespread oversight issues and improve efficiency was supposedly implemented in 2007 but no results have ever been reported.
+A reform program to address these widespread oversight issues and improve efficiency was supposedly implemented in 2007, but no results have ever been reported.

 Criticisms also include that the UNRWA is not preparing the Palestinian people for a self-governing and sustainable society.
 The UNRWA has not erected any public civil institutions or provided any form of infrastructure to the people of the Gaza Strip, and critics claim that the program is creating a dependence on the UNRWA and that the Palestinian people are not being adequately prepared for a peaceful future.
 Hamas sympathizers and members are on the payrolls of the UNRWA unions, and in 2012, Hamas won a workers’ union election in the UNRWA.
 In 2012, the UNRWA in Gaza elected Hamas to all 11 seats in the UNRWA’s teachers’ union and to 14 out of 16 seats in the employees and service sector union.
 The Center for Near East Policy Research published a report in mid-2014 that asserts the fact that Hamas and Islamic Jihad control the UNRWA stations in Gaza.
 The terrorist organizations took control of the labor unions of the UNRWA and, from there, controlled the actions of the relief agency.
 According to this report:

 On February 2, 2017, the executive director of the Geneva-based UN Watch, Hillel Neuer, testified before the U.S. Congress, presenting evidence of incitement to jihadi terrorism and anti-Semitism perpetuated by UNRWA teachers in Gaza, Lebanon, Jordan, and Syria.
 This evidence included Facebook posts by these teachers denying the Holocaust, celebrating Hitler, and encouraging their followers to take up arms against Jews.
-To read the 133-page report published by UN Watch in February 2017, titled Poisoning Palestinian Children: A Report on UNRWA Teacher’s Incitement to Jihadist Terrorism and Anti-Semitism,
+To read the 133-page report published by UN Watch in February 2017, titled Poisoning Palestinian Children: A Report on UNRWA Teacher’s Incitement to Jihadist Terrorism and Anti-Semitism.

 Cutting and Restoring U.S. Funding

 The Trump administration announced on August 28, 2018, that it would be completely ending all funding to the UNRWA instead of just scaling back its contributions.
-The United States had provided the organization with approximately $350 million annually in recent years, more than one-quarter of the agency’s budget.
+The United States has provided the organization with approximately $350 million annually in recent years, more than one-quarter of the agency’s budget.
 Between 1950 and 2018, the United States contributed more than $6.2 billion to UNRWA.

 Following exposure of textbooks used in UNRWA schools that are filled with hate speech, anti-Semitism, the glorification of jihad and erase Israel from their maps, the European Union Parliament announced it would condition support for the agency on the removal of incitement against Israel from the textbooks.